-Pollution Control Management should seek to ensure that no pollution is generated on the land, and that adequate measures are taken to prevent adverse impacts from adjoining land.
-Soil Erosion and All activities are to ensure adequate controls to prevent soil Sedimentation erosion and sedimentation and are to be inspected periodically.
-Nutrients Measures shall be taken to minimise and to control nutrients entering watercourses, water bodies or groundwater.
+Pollution Control Management should seek to ensure that no pollution is generated on the land and that adequate measures are taken to prevent adverse impacts from adjoining land.
+Soil Erosion and All activities are to ensure adequate controls to prevent soil Sedimentation Nutrients erosion and sedimentation and are to be inspected periodically.
+Measures shall be taken to minimise and to control nutrients entering watercourses, water bodies or groundwater.

 Environmental Protection Measures shall be taken during any construction or (noise control, dust, maintenance works on the land to ensure that normal chemicals etc) environmental protection, pollution control and health guidelines are met.
 Litter Litter shall be regularly collected and removed.
 Provision shall be made for the provision of litter bins at various locations.
 It is the responsibility of all users to ensure that the area and surrounds are left in a tidy manner after use.
 Rubbish Dumping Rubbish dumping is not permitted.
 Grass clippings or garden waste is to be disposed of in a manner that does not affect natural vegetation, or encourage the spread of weeds.
 Irrigation Irrigation is to be managed on any grassed or mown areas to avoid runoff and a raised water table.
-Noise Noise from events shall be required to comply with noise pollution control requirements.
+Noise Noise from events shall be required to comply with noise pollution control requirements in accordance the the Protection of, the Environment Operations Act 1997 and the Protection of Duning the Environment (Noise Control) Regulation 2008.
 Drainage Drainage works are allowed on the land to which this Plan of Management applies.
-Any works are to comply with any environmental management guidelines adopted by ouncil to minimise the flow of nutrients and pollutants into watercourses.
-Fertilisers and Pesticides The use of fertilisers and pesticides may be permitted on land to which this Plan of Management applies, but only where no suitable alternatives exist and no adverse environmental impact is likely to occur.
+Any works are to comply with any environmental management guidelines adopted by Council to minimise the flow of nutrients and pollutants into watercourses.
+Fertilisers and Pesticides The use of fertilisers and pesticides may be permitted on land to remisers and resticides which this Plan of Management applies, but only where no suitable alternatives exist and no adverse environmental impact is likely to occur.
 New landscape designs are to minimise the need for these.
-Notification of use must be given in accordance with Councils adopted Pesticide Use Notification Plan.
+Notification of use must be given in accordance with Council's adopted Pesticide Use Notification Plan.
 Removal of Silt Silt shall be removed from drains and silt traps as necessary.